sebastianffx/stainlib/README.md

 - spams

 You can find a complete list of the packages installed when developed the library under utils/enviroment.yml

+For installing the library you can do it with pip: pip install -e stainlib/

 ## Examples
 You can find examples for using stainlib in the jupyter notebooks stainlib_augmentation.ipynb and stainlib_normalization.ipynb